Why We Had a Shortage List

-As of April 2024, the UK government replaced the Shortage Occupation List (SOL) with the Immigration Salary List (ISL), removing several eligible occupations and introducing higher salary thresholds for most foreign workers.
+As of April 2024, the UK government replaced the SOL with the ISL, removing several eligible occupations and introducing higher salary thresholds for most foreign workers.

 Under the ISL, the discounted salary threshold for sponsored workers increased to £30,960, except for roles covered by the Health & Care Worker visa, which have lower thresholds.